Severson-Group/docs.amdc.dev/source/accessories/amds/firmware/index.md

 :width: 75%
 ```

+The figure shown above assumes that the Timing Manager has been configured to sample the sensors only at the valley of the PWM triangle carrier, and attempts to sample every period (i.e., the sampling sub-rate ratio is 1).
+Also, note that in the figure, the AMDS sensor sampling time consumes about 90% of the total time slice---this leaves a very small time for the control code to run and does not represent practical configuration.
+Typically, the AMDS sampling time should consume much less of the total cycle time.

 ```{image} images/scope_single.jpg
 :width: 75%
 ```

+The channels in the above scope capture show the following signals from top to bottom:

+- <span style="color:gold;font-weight:bold">C1</span>: The `SYNC_ADC` signal from the AMDC to the AMDS, where every edge triggers the ISR on the AMDS which samples and returns the data.
+- <span style="color:limegreen;font-weight:bold">C4</span>: The `DOUT` signal on a sensor card, showing the data streaming from the sensor card to the processor on the AMDS mainboard.
+- <span style="color:deeppink;font-weight:bold">C2</span>: The `DATA0` line from the AMDS back to the AMDC, showing 12 bytes (4 x 3-Byte packets) of UART data.
+This is the data for AMDS sensor card channels 1-4.
+- <span style="color:darkturquoise;font-weight:bold">C3</span>: The `DATA1` line from the AMDS back to the AMDC, showing 12 bytes (4 x 3-Byte packets) of UART data.
+This is the data for AMDS sensor card channels 5-8.

-Note that the AMDS firmware always assumes all eight sensor cards must be sampled.
+**Note**: The AMDS firmware always assumes all eight sensor cards must be sampled.
 Even when they are not populated, the firmware timing remains as if all sensor cards were in pairs of daisy chains.
 This acts to limit the overall sampling throughput.

 #### Performance Specifications